longturn/freeciv21/docs/Contributing/pull-request.rst

 a file, you can use the :file:`git restore <file>` command.
 This is also shown on the :file:`git status` command output.

 The :file:`git add --all` command then adds all the changed files into a single commit.
 The :file:`git clang-format` command then runs a pre-processor to format any code changes to support the Longturn community's code standards.
-We use ``clangformat-11`` by default, if your system's version of ``clang-format`` is different, you can use the binaries for ``clangformat-11`` using the command:
+We use ``clang-format-11``.
+If your system's version of ``clang-format`` is different, you can use the binaries for ``clang-format-11`` using the command:
 :file:`git clang-format --binary <path-to-clang-format-11>`.
 If :file:`git clang-format` modifies any files, it will tell you so.
 If that happens, then you need to run a subsequent :file:`git add --all` command to get those files added back into the commit.

-Once everything looks good from a :file:`git status` perspective, then issue the last two command.
-The last command, :file:`git commit`, will open a text editor (in Debian based systems this is often ``Nano``).
+Once everything looks good from a :file:`git status` perspective, then issue the last command.
+The last command, :file:`git commit`, will open a text editor (in Debian based systems this is often ``nano``).
 Put a message at the bottom below all of the hashes ( ``#`` ) and then save.

-At this point you now have a commit of changes that you need to push to Origin.
+You now have a commit of changes that you need to push to Origin.

 5. Requesting a Pull Request from Origin to Upstream